 David Guttenfelder, accompanied by Jean H. Lee, AP bureau chief in Seoul, visited familiar sites accompanied by government minders.
 David Guttenfelder and Jean H. Lee were also able to travel into the countryside, getting a much more in-depth look into this communist culture than most photographers and journalists have.

 Expansively candid, David Guttenfelder managed to gain some interesting insight through his photos.

-5,368 clicks in 139 w
+Research: 6,112 clicks in 244 w

 Interest: 4 minutes

 Comparison Set: 32 similar articles, including: secretive country captures, falling world cup flags, and web poll pranks.

 Falling World Cup Flags

 Secretive Country Captures